Hanner004/vite-project/README.md

 2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000).

-3. Begin exploring the Book Reserve application.
+3. Begin exploring the book-reserve application.

 ### Technologies Used